By SHERWIN DE VERA

 However, official reports and statements of NCIP-CAR officials show that under the 2012 Revised Guidelines on FPIC, the process is still ongoing.

 In the status report, the FPIC team headed by Atty.
 Catherine Apaling of NCIP Kalinga said the proponent had yet to submit the signed agreements (MOA and the disturbance compensation) between the IP communities and NIA.
-The team also identified the proponent as at fault for the delay of the process for the issuance of the CP.
+The team also noted that the delayed issuance of the CP is the proponent’s fault.

 What the guidelines say